“September is like no other

-Red Hubbard, Orange Hokkaido or Uchiki Kuri.
+Red Hubbard, Orange Hokkaido, or Uchiki Kuri.
 A great sized mini Hubbard weighing 4-5 pounds.
 Deep orange colored skin and sweet, smooth, dry flesh.
 Originally from Japan.
 Last year I posted Blue Hubbard Jam with Raisins and Vanilla Bean recipe, take a look.
-This year I have cream of pumpkin soup with crispy prosciutto from Hubbard family.
+This year I have the cream of pumpkin soup with crispy prosciutto from the Hubbard family.
 I hope you will enjoy my photos and the recipe!

 - 6-8 slices of prosciutto

 - 1/2 medium Red Hubbard pumpkin, about 2 lb ( Big thank's to Styer Orchard Farm)

 - 3 carrots, peeled and cut into 1/2-inch dice

 - 1 yellow onion, cut into 1/2-inch dice

 - 4-5 cups chicken broth, plus more if needed

 - 1 tsp curry